beehive-lab/TornadoVM/README.md

 # TornadoVM

 🌪️ TornadoVM is a plug-in to OpenJDK that allows programmers to automatically run Java programs on heterogeneous hardware.
-TornadoVM currently targets OpenCL-compatible devices and it runs on multi-core CPUs, GPUs (NVIDIA and AMD), integrated GPUs, and Intel FPGAS.
+TornadoVM currently targets OpenCL-compatible devices and it runs on multi-core CPUs, GPUs (NVIDIA and AMD), Intel integrated GPUs, and Intel FPGAs.

 ### Releases
   * TornadoVM 0.3  - 22/07/2019 : See [CHANGELOG](CHANGELOG.md)